Mahe94/mahe94.github.io/_projects/3_project.md

 - Lattice-based formulations of subset-sum problems

 The broader aim is to develop a clearer algorithmic picture of subset sum and its variants, especially in regimes that are important for cryptography and fine-grained complexity.

-## Results

-This project includes results on faster algorithms for subset-sum-type problems, especially in settings with many collisions or strong pigeonhole structure.

-### Faster algorithms for equal sums

-We study variants where the goal is to find two different subsets with the same sum.
-These problems naturally arise when the number of possible subsets exceeds the number of possible sums.

-### Algorithms for dense regimes

-We give improved algorithms in parameter regimes where many solutions or collisions are guaranteed to exist.

-### Modular variants

-We also study modular versions of subset-sum-type problems, where sums are considered modulo an integer.
-These variants are important both algorithmically and cryptographically.